 The Gallo’s big advantage is range.
 Obviously, range is a key limiting factor on Shotguns in general.
 Shotgun damage falls off hard and fast, so the further out you can deal peak damage the better.
 The Gallo 12’s damage holds up better at range than the Streetsweeper, Origin, or Jak-12.
 Plus, it has a tighter hipfire spread, so you’ll hit more pellets per shot.

 Of course, the Streetsweeper has a larger magazine, and the Jak-12 and Origin have much faster reloads.
 Still, you’re going to get more reliable kills with the Gallo, and that outweighs the downsides.
-That’s why the Gallo 12 is the best Shotgun in Warzone Season 5.
+If the Vanguard one-shots are nerfed, the Gallo will be in a great spot.
 Check out our guide to the best Gallo 12 loadout in Warzone for more info.

 The R9-0’s unique, double-barrel pump design makes it about the closest thing you can get to a one-shot kill with a Shotgun in Warzone.
 If you catch an enemy off-guard, you can fire two shots extremely quickly, much faster than they can react.
 There was a time when that made the R9-0 a terror in Warzone, but that time is long gone.